Medicare Part A

 If you are not receiving Social Security income benefits (for example, if you are working) when you turn 65, then you will need to actively sign up for Medicare Part A. If you’re needing to apply for your Medicare Part A, you’ll have to visit the Social Security website or call them directly at 800-772-1213.

-Most people will not have a Medicare Part A premium if they’ve worked for 10 years or 40 quarters.
-If you have not worked for 40 quarters or 10 years, you can still pay for Part A.
+Most people will not have a premium if they’ve worked for 10 years or 40 quarters.
+If you have not worked for 40 quarters or 10 years, you can still pay for Part-A.

-The reason that most people don’t have a Part A premium us that most people have been paying Medicare taxes throughout their working years.
+The reason that most people don’t have a premium is that most people have been paying Medicare taxes throughout their working years.
 Your taxes were used make up for the costs of Part A when you start Medicare.

-Having said that, Medicare will not start paying your hospital costs until you have paid your annual.
+Having said that, Medicare will not start paying your hospital costs until you have paid your annual deductible.